musicantoren/TLV_teleoprate/README.md

 Start connection to the GPS.

 ### rosbag_csv.py
 Start saving all GPS data to the jetson in 30 minute intervals.
+Saves data at "logs/local_GPS" folder with timestamp.

 ### signal.launch
 Start transmit signal from the jetson to the mindware, by starting new_sub.py and mindwars.py.
+Saves data at "logs" folder with timestamp.

 ### merge_GPS_of_day.py
 Merges all GPS csv files to one sorted file.
+Saves data at "logs/local_GPS" folder with the name "final_GPS.csv".